sensu/sensu-docs/content/sensu-go/6.6/operations/control-access/ad-auth.md

 metadata     |
 -------------|------
 description  | Top-level map that contains the AD definition `name`.
-Review the [metadata attributes reference][23] for details. required     | true type         | Map of key-value pairs example      | {{< language-toggle >}}
+Review the [metadata attributes][23] for details. required     | true type         | Map of key-value pairs example      | {{< language-toggle >}}